 Chart does not include \$2,059,000.00 in mortgages, which equates to 0.001%.
 Percentages may not total 100% due to rounding.
-The properties of the properti
+The state of the state

 Daily rates are now available here.
 View PMIA Daily Rates

 Notes: The apportionment rate includes interest earned on the CalPERS Supplemental Pension Payment pursuant to Government Code 20825 (c)(1) and interest earned on the Wildfire Fund loan pursuant to Public Utility Code 3288 (a).